 Input: Baseline inspection program review team (This question is for the baseline inspection program review team once the review is completed and recommendations developed.)

 Is there any recent operating experience related to baseline IPs or to risk-significant areas that requires attention or changes to the baseline inspection program?
+Evaluate any OpE Smart Samples associated with the IP and whether the OpE Smart Sample procedure should be revised.

 Input: Operating experience staff

-Exhibit : Timeline and Milestones for Baseline Inspection Program Review (BIPR)
+Exhibit 4: Timeline and Milestones for Comprehensive Baseline Inspection Program Review (BIPR)